Abstract

 Vertical red lines indicate the start of the day, and vertical blue lines indicate the start of the night, marking the boundaries between the 12-hour treatment windows used in experiment 2. a) The green curve shows relative carbon assimilation rate, the raw values were taken from the literature in a study that measured assimilation rates under controlled conditions (Urban et al., 2014).
 Values were linearly interpolated between measurements then converted to a percentage of the peak value.
 Finally, the curve was smoothed by taking the running mean of the target value, the previous value and the following value.
 The black curve shows the relative probability for growth, the raw values were taken from the literature in a study that measured growth rates in the field (Zweifel et al., 2021), then processed in the same way as the assimilation data.
 At night, low temperatures slow the trees’ developmental processes, possibly leading to delayed tissue maturation, while low temperatures during the day reduce photosynthetic activity. b) The Diel Cooling Hypothesis: As days shorten after the solstice, autumn bud set becomes increasingly responsive to cooling.
 Temperatures below a certain threshold induce overwintering responses, advancing autumn phenology.
 Our results indicate that daytime cooling of 8°C is below this threshold.
 However, because daily temperatures reach their minimum during the night, trees’ induction thresholds should be lower at night than during the day.
 Post-solstice night-time cooling of 8°C may thus have delayed bud set by slowing development rather than inducing overwintering responses.

 Nighttime cooling always led to a delay in bud set of approximately four days (Fig. 5).
 As trees mainly grow at night (Steppe et al., 2015; Mencuccini et al., 2017; Zweifel et al., 2021), colder nighttime temperatures likely slowed down key developmental processes such as meristematic activity, tissue expansion and maturation, which in turn delayed primary growth cessation (Fig. 6).
-Similar responses may occur in other temperate tree species: Cold autumn nights have been shown to delay growth cessation and slow bud development in Populus, Pinus and Picea species (Kramer, 1956; Malcolm & Pymar, 1975; Kalcsits et al., 2009).
-Moreover, the summer solstice effect reversal has been observed consistently across Northern Hemisphere temperate forests (Zohner et al., 2023).
-Further experiments should explicitly test these diel responses in other temperate tree species.
+Similar responses may occur in other temperate tree species: cold autumn nights have been shown to delay growth cessation and slow bud development in Populus, Pinus and Picea species (Kramer, 1956; Malcolm & Pymar, 1975; Kalcsits et al., 2009).
+Moreover, the reversal in responses to temperature after the summer solstice has been observed consistently across Northern Hemisphere temperate forests (Zohner et al., 2023).
+Further experiments should explicitly test these diel responses in other temperate tree species as well as other provenances of beech.

 Support for the Solstice-as-Phenology Switch Hypothesis